Android-for-Python/androidstorage4kivy/README.md

 On modern Android devices, and perhaps on older ones (which might alternatively use a *file* uri), this package depends on the Android Java [Uri class](https://developer.android.com/reference/android/net/Uri) to represent a *content* uri.
 In particular two methods in this class may be useful [toString()](https://developer.android.com/reference/android/net/Uri#toString()), and [parse()](https://developer.android.com/reference/android/net/Uri#parse(java.lang.String)).
 Read that documentation.

-In Python, use like this:
+In Python, use these like this:
 ```
 content_uri_string = java_uri_class.toString()
 ```